MicrosoftDocs/learn/learn-pr/github/create-custom-github-actions/includes/create-custom-github-action.md

 ### Runs

 As we learned previously, your action needs to have a `runs` statement that defines the command necessary to execute your action.
-Depending on how you're creating your action, whether that is through a Docker container, JavaScript, or by composite run steps, the `runs` syntax is defined differently.
+Depending on how you're creating your action, whether you are using a Docker container, JavaScript, or composite run steps, the `runs` syntax is defined differently.

-### `runs` for Docker
+#### `runs` for Docker actions

 Docker container actions require that the `runs` statement configures the image used for the Docker action with the following arguments: